ethangela/certified_adversarial_robust_linear_inverse/README.md

 # certified robustness against adversarial attacks in linear inverse problems

-This repository provides code to reproduce results of the paper ```Certified Adversarial Defense Methods for Inverse Problems``` that submitted to NeurIPS 2023.
+This repository contains the code necessary to replicate the results presented in the paper titled "Certified Adversarial Defense Methods for Inverse Problems," which has been submitted to NeurIPS 2023.

 ---
 ### Main requirements